How to get there:

 Quesadilla Mobilla

 This is the #3 restaurant on TripAdvisor and I can see why.
-It’s a little food truck in the food truck park downtown but really, really good!
+It’s a little food truck in the food truck park downtown but don’t let that fool you—it’s really, really good!
 My boyfriend and I got a few different quesadillas and split them.

 Moab Jet Tours

-The people in our boat loved this excursion but if you get motion sickness and don’t like cold water (like me) then this probably isn’t the excursion for you!
+The people in our boat loved this excursion but if you struggle with motion sickness and don’t like cold water (like me) then this probably isn’t the excursion for you.
 I was absolutely TERRIFIED.
 The boat spins you around very quickly and you have to hold onto the rails to keep from going overboard.
 If you are an adrenaline junkie, this could be a good one for you!

 98 Center Moab

 Where we stayed in Moab: The Hyatt Moab.
-This was by far my favorite hotel we stayed at!
-From the food to rooms and location, I couldn’t recommend it enough.
+This was by far my favorite hotel we stayed at.
+From the food to the rooms to the location, I couldn’t recommend it enough.
 First off, the hotel brunch is on point and has tons of options.
-The french toast is to die for!
-We couldn’t get enough.
+The french toast is to die for—we couldn’t get enough.

 Moab – Day 4